-- Any master-level, doctoral student, or dual-degree medical student who is currently enrolled at the University of Michigan is eligible to apply.
-Students who are affiliated with the Institute for Social Research (ISR) will be given first priority.
+Any master-level, doctoral, or medical students currently enrolled at the University of Michigan are eligible to apply.
+Students affiliated with the Institute for Social Research (ISR) are a priority to receive funding.

 Students must identify an IHPI faculty member from a different school, college, or institute other than the student's degree-granting program.
 For example, a student from SPH cannot work with a faculty member from SPH ; they must partner with a faculty member from a different U-M school/college (such as the Medical School or Social Work).
 The faculty and student, jointly, will agree on a research project, either from the list submitted by the faculty or of their own determination.

 Application Process – Students Apply Here (Use the search bar and type 2020 IHPI health equity and the application should be listed)